Hyperelliptic curves, the scanning map, and moments of families of quadratic L-functions: Framed E2 -structure and logarithmic geometry

 where $\V^0$ is the pure sheaf of weight $1$ defined as $R^1 \overline p_! \Q_\ell$, where $\overline p : \overline{\mathcal{C}}\to \M_{g,n}$ is the universal curve.
 The corresponding Betti local system over the complex numbers underlies an admissible variation of mixed Hodge structures, and may be identified with the local system $V$ under the homotopy equivalence $M_g^n \cong \M_g^n(\C)$.
 There are similar comparison isomorphisms

 by the same arguments as in the constant coefficient case, with the additional input into the comparison theorem that the sheaf $\V$ is tamely ramified along the divisor at infinity.
+(See \cite[Section 3]{bergstromvandergeer} for a detailed argument.)
 As in \S\ref{standard coefficient system} one may want to modify the above definition of $\V$ in case $n=0$: a definition that works for any $n \geq 0$ is to let $\V$ denote the fiber of the trace map $Rp_!\Q_\ell[1] \to \Q_\ell(-1)[-1]$.
 However, we will have no reason to consider the case $n=0$ in this section. \end{para}

 \begin{para}Using that $\coprod_{g \geq 0} M_g^1$ is naturally a framed $E_2$-algebra (\S\ref{desiderata}), there is an induced structure of Batalin--Vilkovisky (BV) algebra on its homology

 since the homology of the framed little disk operad is the operad of BV algebras \cite{getzlerbv}.
 Similarly, $\coprod_{g \geq 0} M_g^1(KA)$ is a framed $E_2$-algebra.
 By the calculation of its homology (\cref{first expression}), or rather the homology of the base component of each space $M_g^1(KA)$, we see that there is a natural BV-algebra structure on